stvlange/stvlange.github.io/_posts/2025-01-30-The-Modern-Web-Nightmare.md

 In short, Gopher was the precursor to the modern web that everyone knows today.

-It is in many ways a text based "web page" that can be browsed using the gopher protocol or via a conventional web browser using a site{% sidenote "sidenote-2" 'See Floodgap Gopher Server Web Interface (<a href="https://gopher.floodgap.com/gopher/gw.lite">LINK</a>)' %} that bridges the gap between the web and gopher.
+It is in many ways a text based "web page" that can be browsed using the gopher protocol or via a conventional web browser using a site that bridges the gap between the web and gopher.

-Gopher was created by a team led by Mark P. McCahill at the University of Minnesota.

-{% epigraph ' "The design of the Gopher protocol and user interface is menu-driven, and presented an alternative to the World Wide Web in its early stages, but ultimately fell into disfavor, yielding to Hypertext Transfer Protocol (HTTP).
-The Gopher ecosystem is often regarded as the effective predecessor of the World Wide Web."'
-'Wikipedia' '<a href="https://en.wikipedia.org/wiki/Gopher_(protocol)">LINK</a>' %}
+According to Wikipedia, Gopher was created by a team led by Mark P. McCahill at the University of Minnesota.
+The design of the Gopher protocol and user interface is menu-driven, and presented an alternative to the World Wide Web in its early stages, but ultimately fell into disfavor, yielding to Hypertext Transfer Protocol (HTTP).
+The Gopher ecosystem is often regarded as the effective predecessor of the World Wide Web.

 The effect, is unlikely anything you experience with the modern web, especially so if you browse gopher sites using a terminal and keyboard.
 But even if you are using a website to browse gopher sites, the experience is blissfully advertisement free.